Specify Build Triggers and Reasons

 You can manually queue any build definition, even if it is defined with a build trigger other than Manual.
 When you manually queue a build, the Reason is set to Manual.
 For more information about how to manually queue a build, see Queue a Build.

 If you want to build changes that you have put into a shelveset, you can use a private build (also known as a "buddy build") to validate changes to your code before you check it in.
 When you manually queue a private build, the Reason is set to ValidateShelveset.
 For more information about how to queue a private build, see Queue a Build.

 You can leverage triggers and reasons in your build process in the following ways:

 Set the trigger for your build process: In your build definition, click the Trigger tab, and then select the trigger that best meets the needs of your team.
-For more information about how to create a build definition, see Create or edit a build definition.
+For more information about how to create a build definition, see Create a Basic Build Definition.

 Define which build reasons are accepted by a custom build process: You can use the InvokeForReason activity to enclose a segment of your build process that you want to run only in builds that have been run for a particular reason.
 For more information, see Team Foundation Build Activities: InvokeForReason.